 How Long Does It Take to Earn a Master’s Degree in Indianapolis?

-For full-time students a typical master’s degree takes 1.5 to 2 years to complete.
+In many cases, a typical master’s degree takes 1.5 to 2 years to complete.
+This is for full time students.
+Many factors play a role in completion time like enrolling part-time.
+Generally, how long it takes to earn a master's degree is dependent on the amount of credits you must earn and how many courses you are willing to take at once.
 However, many factors play a role in completion time like enrolling part-time and the amount of credits you must earn.
-Additionally, you must consider how many courses you are willing to take at once.
 Other factors impacting the length of may include:

 Scholarships for Online Master’s Degree Programs